 The Entry Level Masters Program (MSN-E) is a two-year full-time program of continuous study that is approved by the California Board of Registered Nursing.
 Apart from nursing fundamentals, the curriculum which takes 90 semester units to complete, covers courses such as Improvement Science for Quality and Safety, Leadership and Management in the clinical setting, Public Health and Population based Nursing practice and Health Systems Leadership.
 Understanding the importance of clinical experiences, the nursing college uses its partnerships with hospitals, outpatient clinics, public health departments and community health centers to offer unique hands-on opportunities to its students.

-What Next in CA After Completing My Accelerated Nursing Program?
+What Next After Completing My Accelerated Nursing Program in CA?